digipost/signature-api-client-dotnet/docs/_v1_7/3_portal_usecases.md

 {% endhighlight %}

-### Get Xades and Pades
+### Get XAdES and PAdES

-When getting Xades and Pades for a `PortalJob`, remember that the Xades is per signer, while there is only one Pades.
+When getting XAdES and PAdES for a `PortalJob`, remember that the XAdES is per signer, while there is only one PAdES.

 {% highlight csharp %}

 PortalClient portalClient = null; //As initialized earlier var jobStatusChanged = await portalClient.GetStatusChange();

-//Get Xades:
+//Get XAdES:
 var xades = await portalClient.GetXades(jobStatusChanged.Signatures.ElementAt(0).XadesReference);

-//Get Pades:
+//Get PAdES:
 var pades = await portalClient.GetPades(jobStatusChanged.PadesReference);

 {% endhighlight %}